Taytay, Rizal: Garment industry

 The town of Taytay is considered as the Garments Capital of the Philippines.
 Garment industry is the main economic driver of the town known for its high quality ready-to-wear (RTW) clothing.
 The town's garment industry and its related downstream cottage industries provide livelihood and employment opportunities to people on its villages where subcontracting among household families is a cottage industry.
-It has also spawned small entrepreneural brick-and-mortar stores and online sellers among its residents.
+It has also spawned small entrepreneurial brick-and-mortar stores and online sellers among its residents.
 The upstream industries created is the mushrooming of textile markets, sewing machine making, and cargo and delivery.

 Taytay town is now the Philippines' production hub of cheaper ready-to-wear clothes.
 It enabled the country to resurrect its garment industry back after decades of hiatus due to competition from countries such as Bangladesh, Cambodia, Vietnam and to a certain extent China.
 It is now displacing imported clothing due to its highly competitive pricing, wide array designs and quality.

 Today, various shops cluster in Kalayaan park every Friday or in Club Manila East Open Space every Saturday to take the advantage of low-cost ready-made clothing.

 As of 2017, there are around 10 garments center operating in Club Manila East Compound.
 Each garment center has hundreds to thousands of stalls selling different clothes by family owned garment factories.
 Of these ten, the biggest are Taytay Municipal Tiangge, Bagpi Garment Center, Igpai Garment Center, MASUERTE 4JC Tiangge and Freedom bazaar.
 Each center has varying schedule of opening and closing but almost all are open on main market days of Monday and Thursday evenings.